quick-lint/quick-lint-js/README.md

 **Warning**: This is pre-release software. quick-lint-js is under active development and is unstable.
 Use at your own risk.

-This extension finds bugs in your JavaScript code.

 quick-lint-js finds many bugs, including:

 * Using a variable which does not exist